faasm/faabric/README.md

 ### Dependencies

+The following dependencies cannot be installed with `apt`:

 - gRPC and Protobuf - https://grpc.io/docs/languages/cpp/quickstart/
 - RapidJSON - https://rapidjson.org/
 - spdlog - https://github.com/gabime/spdlog
 - catch (for testing) - https://github.com/catchorg/Catch2

+See the [base Dockerfile](docker/base.dockerfile) for all the dependencies.

 ### CMake